errbotio/errbot/docs/index.rst

 This is also the place where you will find announcements of new versions and other news related to the project.

+You also discover some plugins from the community on our `plugin list`_.

 Getting involved
 ----------------